We’re reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Destinations in Switzerland

-If you’re looking for a winter wonderland destination in Europe, look no further than Switzerland.
+If you’re looking for a winter paradise destination in Europe, look no further than Switzerland.
 This Alpine country is renowned for its breathtaking scenery and is home to some of the best ski resorts in the world.
 Whether you’re a beginner or an experienced skier, you’ll be spoilt for choice when it comes to winter sports in Switzerland.

 And it’s not just the ski resorts that make Switzerland a great destination in December.
 The country is also home to many charming Christmas markets, where you can find traditional handcrafted gifts and festive foods.
-So whether you’re looking for a winter sports holiday or a festive city break, be sure to add Switzerland to your travel itinerary -it’s definitely of the prettiest European countries for a winter trip.
+So whether you’re looking for a winter sports holiday or a festive city break, be sure to add Switzerland to your travel itinerary -it’s definitely one of the prettiest European countries for a winter vacation.

 7. Zermatt, Switzerland